xxoolm/LuaNode/README.md

-ESP-LUA-RTOS-SDK
+LuaNode
 ======================================

-This project is a `lua` `rtos` sdk, based on esp-open-rtos-sdk, for esp8266/esp32.
+This project is a `lua` `rtos` sdk, based on ESP32-RTOS-SDK/ESP8266_RTOS_SDK, for esp8266/esp32.
 The hardware is provided by www.doit.am.

 ![github](http://bbs.doit.am/data/attachment/common/19/common_36_banner.jpg "esp8266")